aarondwi/aarondwi.github.io/LowCardinalityIndexing.md

 # Low Cardinality Indexing

 This note focuses on OLTP setting, not OLAP.
-In OLAP setting, we can just spam more CPUs to do parallel checking.
-In OLTP, we can also do that, but also bottlenecked by contention for isolation, number of queries, latency target, etc.
+In OLAP setting, we can just spam more CPUs to do parallel scan/aggregate/etc. In OLTP, we can also do that, but also bottlenecked by contention for isolation, number of queries, latency target, etc.

+Also assuming that the queries cant use other highly selective fields (e.g. unique key, date, etc).
+If it can, then the low cardinality field can be checked on `filter` step rather than `access` step.

 ## For simple, relatively static pattern